portainer/portainer-docs/docs/v2.0/stacks/create.md

 If you need authenticate, define your user and password. <b>NOTE</b>: If you have a 2FA configured in Github, your passcode is your password.

-Set environment variables if needed and then click <b>Deploy the Stack</b>.
+Set Environment Variables if needed and then click <b>Deploy the Stack</b>.

 The docker-compose.yml file is only pulled once from GitHub for the creation of you stack.
 After creation, you cannot (auto-)update the stack based on changes in or commits to the file on GitHub.
-You can make local changes in the <b>Editor</b> tab like for stacks deployed from the <b>Web editor</b> but this won't affect the GitHub hosted file.
-See for the current status of a feaure request [Add the ability to update and redeploy a stack created from a git repository #1753](https://github.com/portainer/portainer/issues/1753)
+You can make local changes in the <b>Editor</b> tab like for stacks deployed from the <b>Web editor</b> but this will not affect the GitHub hosted file.
+Check here for the current status of a feaure request: [Add the ability to update and redeploy a stack created from a git repository #1753](https://github.com/portainer/portainer/issues/1753)

 ![create](assets/create-4.png)